yogeshhegde/processor-sdk-doc/source/debian/Demo_User_Guides/Chromium_Browser.rst

    ``--no-sandbox`` option is required only when running as root user.

-To launch the Chromium browser:

-Assuming you are logged in as the root user.
+The following is assuming that you are logged in as the root user.
+The syntax of the command is as follows:

 .. code-block:: console

     $ /usr/bin/chromium [url] --use-gl=angle --ozone-platform=wayland --no-sandbox [options]

-e.g.
+For example, the following command opens www.ti.com in a windowed browser on the Weston desktop.

 .. code-block:: console

     $ chromium https://www.ti.com --use-gl=angle --ozone-platform=wayland --no-sandbox

-Will open www.ti.com in a windowed browser on the Weston desktop.
+The following command opens the aquarium 3D benchmark in a fullscreen window on the Weston desktop, provided you have network connectivity to the internet from the TI platform.
+This benchmark uses WebGL/Javascript, and renders an animation of fish swimming in a fish bowl, using the 3D GPU.

 .. code-block:: console

     $ chromium https://webglsamples.org/aquarium/aquarium.html --use-gl=angle --ozone-platform=wayland --no-sandbox --start-fullscreen

-Will open the aquarium 3d benchmark in a fullscreen window on the Weston desktop.

-The :console:`--start-fullscreen` switch will make the chromium browser consume the entire screen including overwriting the Weston menu bar.
+The :console:`--start-fullscreen` switch makes the Chromium browser consume the entire screen, including the Weston menu bar.

-This will start chromium and provided you have network connectivity to the internet from the TI platform it will connect to an example application that uses WebGL/Javascript and renders fish swimming in a fish bowl using the 3D GPU.

 ***********************
 Graphics Feature Status
 ***********************

-To see the GPU features that are in use, enter :code:`chrome://gpu` into the Chromium URL/Navigation bar.
-A web page will be rendered with this information.
-The below example shows what is enabled/disabled when GPU acceleration is working correctly
+To see the GPU features in use, enter :code:`chrome://gpu` into the Chromium URL/Navigation bar.
+The example below shows what is enabled/disabled when GPU acceleration is working correctly:

 .. code-block:: text